How to Get Internet & WiFi for Apartments

 DSL Internet

-Since it’s distributed over the same wires as telephone service, DSL internet is the most widely-available internet service, and you’ll find that almost any apartment is already wired for it.
+Since it’s distributed over the same wires as telephone service, DSL internet is the most widely available internet service, and you’ll find that almost any apartment is already wired for it.
 Other than availability, the main benefit of DSL internet is that it is fairly inexpensive.
 However, it is also one of the slowest broadband internet connections.
 DSL internet speeds top out at 100 Mbps, and your overall speed will depend on how far your apartment is from the provider’s nearest hub.
 For these reasons, it is not the best internet for apartments.

 • Simplified pricing